Our general objectives are to:,

 Obesity, which corresponds to excessive white adipose tissue expansion, is one of the strongest reported risk factor for severe respiratory infections.
 We recently reported that influenza infection induces persistent alterations in whole-body glucose metabolism, and alters white adipose tissue’s inflammatory and metabolic functions, mostly characterized by the occurrence of brown-like adipocytes in the tissue (Commun Biol 2020).
 The mechanisms involved in white adipose tissue browning, in young adult and aged mice, are currently under investigation (CPER CTRL 19 FEDER DESTRESS-Flu).

 We are characterizing the impact of ageing on respiratory infections.
 We have a particular interest in the link between cellular senescence and respiratory infection (grants: ANR INFLUENZAGING and SENOCOVID).
+Our recent data indicate a deleterious role of naturally-occuring senescent cells during respiratory infections.
 In collaboration with INSERM unit U1011, our data in elderly mice indicated links between the circadian oscillator, lung dysfunction, and altered antibacterial defences in the lung.
 We hypothesize that the uncontrolled expression of clock genes in aged lungs might impair innate immunity and thus result in defective antibacterial defences (CPER CTRL 19 FEDER and ANR DREAM).

 Theme 1: Innate immune responses to respiratory infections